 With its killer camera features and sumptuous rear glass design, the Pixel 3 makes up for what the Pixel 2 should have been.
 The screen has great depth and colour, too, ensuring there are no qualms in that department this time around.

 However, with its 18:9 aspect ratio screen and fairly chunky bezels (by flagship standards anyway) the Pixel 3 looks a little more dated than some competitors.
 The only other thing really missing is a night shot camera mode, similar to Huawei's, but we already know that's coming.
 And better battery life would be handy.

 For those who want the killer camera and don't want to spend the money on the Pixel 3, Google released the Pixel 3a, which has a plastic build and mid-range specs, but takes photos just as well as the all-glass model.
 And this is perhaps the only thing going against the Pixel 3 really - you can spend a lot less, and take the same photos with a cheaper phone.

 Apple iPhone XS

 Apple's latest flagship phone is probably the most direct non-Android competition to the Pixel 3.
 It's sleek, beautiful, has an awesome edge-to-edge display and a great camera.
 What's more, with iOS, you know you'll get software updates for years to come.

-If the iPhone XS is the most direct non-Android competitor to the Pixel 3, Samsung's Galaxy S9 is the most direct Android competition.
-Samsung's flagship is gorgeous, fits in a palm nicely, has great camera features and a stunning display.
+If the iPhone XS is the most direct non-Android competitor to the Pixel 3, Samsung's Galaxy S10 is currently the most direct Android competition.
+Samsung's flagship is gorgeous, fits in a palm nicely, has great camera features and a stunning notch-less display.
 Battery life isn't the best, but you won't have to look at chunky bezels all day.